Floral Telecaster Build:

 Printed in PETG - 85 C bed temp, 240 C hot end temp

-Upper Main Body and Lower Main Body - 40% Gyroid Infill, 7 Perimeter Layers, with Infill Modifier (see below)
+Upper Main Body and Lower Main Body - 40% Gyroid Infill Modifiers, 10% Gyroid Infill, 7 Perimeter Layers, 7 Top and Bottom Layers

 Upper Right and Lower Right Bout - 10% Gyroid Infill, 4 Perimeter Layers